DPhil Research Topic

 My broader research interests lie in the environmental humanities, global and imperial history, and histories of art and literature.
 I have previously convened/co-convened the Environmental History Working Group and Interdisciplinary Visual Culture Studies seminar.

-Aside from my studies, I work in the field of study abroad, supporting visiting students at Oxford.
 Before starting my DPhil, I completed a BA in History and an MSt in History of Art and Visual Culture at Oxford.
 The latter was funded by the Slade Scholarship and the Oxford-Cathcart Scholarship at Harris Manchester College.
-My DPhil project is funded by the Merton Weston Earth Scholarship, in which I am the first recipient representing the Humanities division.
+My DPhil project is funded by the Merton Weston Earth Scholarship, of which I am the first recipient representing the Humanities division.